Professional negligence solicitor Emma Slade looks at the law relating to Japanese Knotweed

 Did you know that it cost the UK taxpayer over £70 million to remove 10 acres of Japanese Knotweed during the construction of the Olympic Park in London?

 Or that it is an offence under the Wildlife & Countryside Act to plant or grow Japanese Knotweed in the wild?

-It is also an offence under the Environmental Protection Act 1990 if it is not disposed of properly (ie. you must not put it in your household waste or compost bin).
+It is also an offence under the Environmental Protection Act 1990 if it is not disposed of properly (you must not put it in your household waste or compost bin).

-Then there is the eye-watering fact that it can grow at the rate of up to 20cm a day!
+Then there is the eye-watering fact that Japanese Knotweed can grow at the rate of up to 20cm a day!

-The case I was dealing with was involved a surveyor who had failed to notice that the red-stemmed, bamboo-looking bush at the end of the garden was in fact Japanese Knotweed, something which he failed to identify.
-The Client, on moving in, was told by his next door neighbour that something had to be done about “that pesky plant”.
-Investigations showed that it was indeed Japanese Knotweed, brought on site by the Property Developer in contaminated soil.
-The Property Developers had gone in to liquidation by the time all this was identified so a legal claim could no longer be made against them.
+The case I was dealing with involved a surveyor who had failed to notice that the red-stemmed, bamboo-looking bush at the end of the garden was in fact Japanese Knotweed.
+The client, on moving in to the property, was told by his next door neighbour that something had to be done about “that pesky plant”.
+Investigations showed that it was indeed Japanese Knotweed, brought on site by the property developer in contaminated soil.
+The property developers had gone in to liquidation by the time all this was identified so a legal claim could no longer be made against them.
 Instead, we had to bring a professional negligence claim against the surveyor.

 According to the latest RICS guidance, Japanese Knotweed is not such a great problem.
 Provided specialist advice is sought and care is undertaken not to damage it (rhizomes will grow from each cut), it can be reliably treated and rarely causes damage to property.
 Lenders are starting to accept this and provide mortgages on property provided appropriate safeguards are put in place.
 It is only the horror stories from the popular press that are still remembered and it is this which affects the value – and saleability – of a property blighted by Japanese Knotweed.